AldieNightStar/molo/README.md

 * Then resulting js file need to be connected to your _browser_ OR _UI app_
 * Then `molostart()` need to be runned

-# Basi functions
+# Basic functions
-* This default functions need to be implemented:
+* This functions need to be implemented:
 ```js
 // Print something to the screen
 mprint(text);